KeithG33/ChessBot-Battleground/README.md

               -o train.lr 0.001
 ```

-Additionally, `model.args` and `model.kwargs` can be used for the model init, with a list and dictionary, respectively.
+Additionally, `model.args` and `model.kwargs` exist for the model init.
+Use a list and dictionary, respectively.

 ### 4. Leaderboard / Evaluation